Ok, so now that I've given all nine magics, this is how you use them. From the original text:

 * Decide what it is your character needs to do.

-*Decide how much magical power this task requires
+*Decide how much magical power this task requires (identify what rank of magic you’ll be casting).

 * Describe the scene to your Game Master.
 Include what magic you’re calling upon, how you’re focusing the magic, and how you wish the magic to appear.